dondealban/14n121e/content/talk/2022-nus-mbcncs/index.md

 ---
-abstract: A guest lecture about LIDAR remote sensing for forest carbon mapping and monitoring for postgraduate students under the Master of Science in Biodiversity Conservation and Nature-based Climate Solutions (MBCNCS) at National University of Singapore.
+abstract: I was invited by Prof L Roman Carrasco to give a guest lecture for his postgraduate students taking the BL5323 module (Spatial Modeling in Environmental Sustainability) under the Master of Science in Biodiversity Conservation and Nature-based Climate Solutions (MBCNCS) Programme at National University of Singapore.
+My talk was about the application of LIDAR remote sensing for forest carbon mapping and monitoring.
 address:
   city: Singapore
   country: Singapore